-- i) Geocoded home address point -to- - ii) Public landing steps or other approved access point on the mainland -to- - iii) Centre of nearest road/footpath -to- - iv) Nearest approved school access point that is for use by pupils - 4(c) If an applicant advises the admission authority that the child would or could use the Sandbanks/Studland Chain Ferry in the journey to school, then the distance will be measured on that basis from the geocoded home address point and will include the distance travelled by the ferry. - 5.
-If there are insufficient places to accommodate all applicants and the distance criterion is used, the school admission authority will use random allocation forapplicants living an equal distance from the school (up to three decimal points) or at the same address or in the same block of flats who are eligible for the remaining places.
+- iv) Nearest approved school access point that is for use by pupils - 4(c) If an applicant advises the admission authority that the child would or could use the Sandbanks/Studland Chain Ferry in the journey to school, then the distance will be measured on that basis from the geocoded home address point and will include the distance travelled by

+5. If there are insufficient places to accommodate all applicants and the distance criterion is used, the school admission authority will use random allocation for applicants living an equal distance from the school (up to three decimal points) or at the same address or in the same block of flats who are eligible for the remaining places.
 Applicants will have their names drawn as lots to see who should be offered the place(s).
 The person drawing the names will be independent from the Trust.